mercedes-benz/DnA/docs/Install.md

 ```
 https://github.com/bitnami/charts/tree/master/bitnami/kafka
 ```
-After installing the kafka, update the value of naasBroker to kafka-service-FQDN in values.yaml
+After installing the kafka, update the value of "naasBroker" in values.yaml to kafka-service-FQDN.

 Execute the below commands to deploy application on the kubernetes cluster using helm